fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuer-entity-configuration.rst

   * - **Claim**
     - **Description**
   * - **issuer**
-    - It MUST contain an HTTPS URL that uniquely identifies the PID/(Q)EAA Provider.
+    - It MUST contain an HTTPS URL that uniquely identifies the Credential Issuer.
   * - **pushed_authorization_request_endpoint**
     - The URL of the pushed authorization request endpoint is where a Wallet Instance MUST submit an authorization request to obtain a *request_uri* value, which can then be used at the authorization endpoint.
 See :rfc:`9126#as_metadata`.
   * - **authorization_endpoint**